Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/06 - the python files.md

 # exercise_name_solution.py

-This file contains the suggested solution along with any alternate soltuions.
+This file contains the suggested solution along with any alternative solutions.
 The primary solution is used by the grader to check correctness.
-Once the user completes the exercise successfully, the full contents of this file are displayed.
+Once the learner completes the exercise successfully, the full contents of this file are displayed.

 For `pyskillz_tools.Exercise`: